top of page

 MK Guide Recommends

-Located in the historic city of Hikone, Omi Meat Sennaritei Kyara is a distinguished restaurant that celebrates the rich flavors of Omi beef, one of Japan’s most prestigious wagyu varieties.
-The restaurant offers an upscale yakiniku dining experience where guests can savor the exquisite taste of carefully selected Omi beef, grilled to perfection at the table.
-The ambiance of Sennaritei Kyara is both refined and inviting, making it an ideal setting for special occasions or a memorable meal.
-With its dedication to quality and tradition, Sennaritei Kyara provides an unparalleled culinary journey into the world of Omi beef, a true treasure of Shiga Prefecture.
+Located in the historic city of Hikone, Omi Meat Sennaritei Kyara is a renowned restaurant that showcases the rich flavors of Omi beef, one of Japan’s most esteemed wagyu varieties.
+The restaurant offers an upscale yakiniku experience where guests can enjoy the exquisite taste of carefully selected Omi beef, grilled to perfection right at the table.
+The atmosphere of Sennaritei Kyara is both elegant and welcoming, making it a perfect spot for special occasions or a memorable meal.
+With its commitment to quality and tradition, Sennaritei Kyara provides an exceptional culinary journey into the world of Omi beef, a true treasure of Shiga Prefecture.

 Facilities & Services